-If you’ve suffered a spinal fracture or have a tumor or infection that’s causing compression of your spinal nerves, you can be in serious pain.
+If you’ve suffered a spinal fracture or have a tumor or infection that’s causing compression of your spinal nerves, you may be in serious pain.
 One treatment, though surgically invasive, is a lumbar corpectomy.
-During this procedure, your board certified surgeon removes almost all of the injured vertebra and disc.
+During this procedure, your board-certified surgeon removes almost all of the injured vertebra and disc.

 The physicians at SSI often don’t recommend this procedure as the first step, preferring to try more conservative care options first.
 If you’re suffering from severe pain, however, a lumbar corpectomy may be the best solution.

 Our expert Charleston back doctors perform this procedure from the anterior or the side of your spine, not from the back.
 This method provides the surgeon with greater access to the bones and reduces the risks involved.
 In some cases, the bone graft that replaces the vertebra and disc is fused to the surrounding bones.

 If you suffer from pain caused when diseased or damaged vertebrae bones block or pinch your spinal cord, a lumbar corpectomy can stop the pain by addressing the cause.
 This procedure also can correct spinal column deformities.
 The procedure is described below.
 Ask your surgeon about your risks and recovery expectations.